 A risk factor is anything that affects a person’s chance of getting a disease such as cancer.
 Different cancers have different risk factors.
-For example, exposing skin to strong sunlight is a risk factor for skin cancer.
-Smoking is a risk factor for cancer of the lung and many other cancers.
+Some risk factors, like smoking, can be changed.
+Others, like a person's age or family history, can't be changed.

-But risk factors don’t tell us everything.
-Having a risk factor, or even several, does not mean that a person will get the disease, and many people get cancer without having any known risk factors.
+But having a risk factor, or even several, does not mean that a person will get the disease, and many people get cancer without having any known risk factors.

 Since the exact type of cancer is not known, it’s hard to identify factors that might affect risk for cancer of unknown primary (CUP).
 These cancers are also a very diverse group, making this issue even more complicated.
 But there is research that provides some information about CUP risk factors.